Download This Sample

 Serena Williams Worksheets

-This is a fantastic bundle which includes everything you need to know about Serena Williams across 26 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about Serena Williams across 26 in-depth pages.
 These are ready-to-use Serena Williams worksheets that are perfect for teaching students about Serena Jameka Williams who is an American professional tennis player.
 She was ranked world No. 1 in singles on eight different occasions from 2002 to 2017 by the Women’s Tennis Association.
 Her nickname is ReRe.

 Complete List Of Included Worksheets